amagura/zelda-battery/README.md

 ## Bash
 AFAIK there is _no_ way to periodically refresh a bash prompt without either running `clear`/`Ctrl-L` or pressing enter, which causes the prompt to be redrawn.

-## Screenshot Submissions
+## Submissions
-Screenshot submissions are always appreciated; thank you.
+Screenshot, command-line prompt examples, and all other submissions are appreciated as always; thank you.